Rock cannon

 At Betws-y-coed, in Conwy the river-side cannon at Pont-y-pair comprises 3 separate cannons.
 The largest covers an area of 9.25 m x 3.22 m, and comprises 53 holes.
 Close to it lies a second cannon, comprising just 7 holes in a single train measuring 2.7 m long.
 A third cannon, comprising 24 holes, lies in an elevated position a little upstream, and covers an area measuring 3.5 m x 1.7 m.
 This was constructed at a different time from the other two, and is of a poor design, the holes being bored into the cleavage plane.

 Llangynog in the Berwyn range, Llandderfel near Corwen, and east Denbighshire also had cannon.
 One site exists at Seathwaite (Lake District) and four in Cornwall, where they are known in Cornwall as merriment holes.

 There are two basic patterns of construction.
 The stone may simply have a series of holes drilled at regular intervals.
 The ignition was carried between adjacent holes by a trail of black powder over the surface of the stone which was held in place by goose grease.
 A later construction had the holes linked by shallow grooves, often curved to lengthen the interval between bangs.
 The black powder was then laid in the grooves and covered with powdered stone to keep it in place.

-The holes are typically an inch in diameter and five inches deep.
-Modern experiments have shown that a small amount of black powder in the hole with a powder-filled goose feather quill as a fuse, and the whole held in place by powdered slate can produce spectacular sounds and visual effects.